 - 10) Should elected member training be mandatory?
-Why or why not? - Yes... they are in charge of Ratepayer funds and need to be competent to discuss with Officers.
-Failure to have even a basic understanding of (say) long term financial planning could result in disastrous results to the community. - 11) Should candidates be required to undertake some preliminary training to better understand the role of an elected member?
+Why or why not?
+No. - Should candidates be required to undertake some preliminary training to better understand the role of an elected member?
+No

 - 12) Should prior learning or service be recognised in place of completing training for elected members?
-If yes, how would this work? - 13) What period should apply for elected members to complete essential training after their election?
+If yes, how would this work?
+Yes. - 13) What period should apply for elected members to complete essential training after their election?2 years.